AuthorCarpentry/executable-documents-rstudio/02-modifying-appearance.md

 ## Integrated Code

+### Dates

+We can have R automatically populate dates based on the date we knit the document.
+The 'insert_dates.txt' file has code snippets that use the function `Sys.Date()` to get the date from your computer.
+The first line is a section of code enclosed in `"` (double quotation marks) for the YAML header (all values in the YAML header use double quotes).
+Kint the document and you see that this small snippet of code is executed and the date appears.
+There are two additional code lines that include just a single \` backtick that signified a small code chunk.
+These can be just one line, and don't have the control of the three backtick code chunks we learned earlier.
+Knit your document and you'll see the dates appear in place of these code chunks.

+### File information

+We can use inline code chunks to populate information from our data file.
+Add this text under Data Collected: The `doaj_seal.csv` file currently contains `r nrow(doaj_seal)` reputable open access journals.

+### Plots

 The benefit of using Rstudio to author reports is that you have the ability to perform computation, live within the document.
 First, let's load some data into our exercise file.
 Look at the top of the file where the DOAJ data is